Are they a “no?”

 So, what makes an invitation more than just a boring message?

 Let's start by delving into the psychology of invitations.
-Did you know that according to a study in the Journal of Applied Social Psychology, the act of sending and receiving invitations triggers a sense of social obligation, making the recipients more likely to attend?
+Did you know that, according to a study in the Journal of Applied Social Psychology, sending and receiving invitations triggers a sense of social obligation, making recipients more likely to attend?

 Don't worry, you're not alone.
 We've all been there.
 Design, timing, & wording can all influence how your invitations do their job.